LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Third Party Bot Connectors.md

 Bots can have a dramatic impact on contact center operations, helping brands to free up valuable agent time and reducing customer care costs by using bots to handle mundane and monotonous tasks allowing human agents the time to focus on more complex conversations.

-LivePerson allows for external Bot Vendors and Bot builders to be enabled and managed through LiveEngage just like a normal human agent.
+LivePerson allows for external Bot Vendors and Bot builders to be enabled and managed through the Conversational Cloud just like a normal human agent.

 Using Third-Party Bots Connectors, brands can provision and enable Bots from IBM Watson, Google Dialogflow, Amazon Lex, Microsoft Bot Framework or leverage LivePerson Functions with the Custom Integrations Option.